CleanroomMC/Website/docs/groovy-script/mods/roots/flower_generation.md

 ## Removing Entries

+- Removes the Flower Generation entry with the given name:

+    ```groovy:no-line-numbers
+    mods.roots.flower_generation.removeByName(ResourceLocation)
+    ```

 - Removes all Flower Generation entries with the given Block:

     ```groovy:no-line-numbers
     mods.roots.flower_generation.removeByFlower(Block)
+    ```

+- Removes the Flower Generation entry with the given ItemStack converted into an IBlockState:

+    ```groovy:no-line-numbers
+    mods.roots.flower_generation.removeByFlower(ItemStack)
     ```

 - Removes the Flower Generation entry with the given Block and int metadata: